equinix/terraform-provider-equinix/docs/resources/equinix_metal_ip_attachment.md

 * `device_id` - (Required) ID of device to which to assign the subnet.
-* `cidr_notation` - (Required) CIDR notation of subnet from block reserved in the same project and facility as the device.
+* `cidr_notation` - (Required) CIDR notation of subnet from block reserved in the same project and metro as the device.

 ## Attributes Reference